314 West Cook Street #8

 The principle mission of the Santa Maria Fire Department is the preservation of life and the protection of property within the City of Santa Maria.
 Our services will be delivered in the most efficient, cost-effective, and professional manner possible.

-- Continue to integrate the California Joint Apprentice Committee guidelines into the Fire Department’s training program to establish standards for departmental training and to provide funding for supplemental training and equipment.
+- Integrate the California Joint Apprenticeship Committee guidelines into the Fire Departmentís training program in an effort to establish standards for departmental training and to provide supplemental training and equipment.